LSSTDESC/SN-PWV/docs/source/index.rst

 The light-curve simulation process works by combining the results of several independent models.
-The intrinsic behavior of Type Ia Supernovae, the propagation of light through our atmosphere, and how the atmospheric makeup changes over time are all considered in the simulation process.
+The intrinsic behavior of Type Ia Supernovae, the propagation of light through our atmosphere, and how the atmospheric makeup changes over time are all considered in the simulation.

 .. image:: ./_static/images/simulation.svg